chrisjbillington/inotify_simple/doc/index.rst

 Full source code
 ----------------

-Free to copy and paste into your project subject to the simplified BSD license.
 Presented here for ease of verifying that this wrapper is as sensible as it claims to be (comments stripped - see source on github to see comments).

 .. literalinclude:: fullsource.py